 As painful as it may be to feel rejected or different, it is the stories you tell yourself about yourself or other people that are the real danger.
 If you can learn to manage your energy you can totally change present and future outcomes.
 Shifting oneself away from victim or judge to seeing oneself or others with kind eyes.

 This is about being present in the moment (feeling your feelings) separate from the stories you telling yourself, other people about whatever is going on.

 There are numerous experts in this field who can help you master mindfulness, some of whom I’ve interviewed here on Earth School.

 such as Byron Katie – the 4 questions

-Read my post “what’s eating you?” for a clearer understanding of this.
+Read “what’s eating you?” for a clearer understanding of this.

 It is possible you are making an intellectual decision rather than a genuine feeling decision because, due to early wounding, you are not yet fully in your body.

 Re-framing – changing your perspective/looking at the bigger picture